Our loved ones in spirit already perfectly know our hearts, and thus there is no need to ever mince words.

 The vast majority of readers say they enjoyed the book and in fact, they had great results using its methods to connect.
 But there are detractors because of the use of the words “dead” and “death”.
 One woman referred to me saying that I “surely must be a vile person”.
-Another counted how many times the word “dead” was used in my book, and as though penalties were about to be assessed.
+Another counted how many times the word “dead” was used in my book, as though penalties were about to be assessed.
 I empathize with all my heart.
-Those who are deeply grieving will indeed likely have difficulty using the word “dead” and I respect the choices of the individuals.
+Those who are deeply grieving will indeed likely have difficulty using the word “dead” and I deeply respect the word choices of the individuals.
 I’m all about compassion!
-My team and I have, by now, worked with a thousand or more grieving people.
+I have, by now, worked with a thousand or more grieving people.
 Often volunteering, I have given freely of my time and resources to the grieving, even when I had little for myself.

 Frankly, I would have used the softer “loved ones in spirit” more often were it strictly up to me.

 But my spiritual team of guides, angels, and loved ones insisted that I not shy away from the words “dead” and “death.”
 I asked why.
 Here goes!
 The more we can bring ourselves to say “dead” and “death”, the more we bear witness that death is nothing to be fearful or ashamed about.
 We can continue to live in the presence of our loved ones, not as scary ghosts but as our beloved family members who no longer have their physical bodies.

 There actually is death; that is the reality.
 However, only the physicality of a person dies.
 Fortunately, as it turns out, the body is the least important part of us after we are returned to Heavenly home!